Convergent Discovery of Critical Phenomena Mathematics Across Disciplines: Evidence for Independent Discovery

 None of these notation systems show terminological inheritance from each other---a physicist would not recognize $\alpha$ as diagnosing the same critical regime as $\xi$ without careful analysis, nor would a financial analyst connect $H$ to $\chi$.
 This contrasts with deliberate transfer cases: Moore and Mertens (2011), applying phase transition theory to computational complexity, explicitly preserved the statistical mechanics language of ``order parameters'' and ``critical thresholds.''
 Notation divergence is the expected signature of independent derivation; notation preservation signals knowledge transfer.
+The contrast with calculus is instructive: Leibniz's and Newton's distinct notations eventually consolidated into shared vocabulary across every field.
+No comparable consolidation has occurred for criticality (cf.\ Bury, personal communication, 2026).\footnote{Bury (personal communication, 2026) notes that practitioners moving between fields must learn each domain's vocabulary independently.}